Helmut Senekowitsch

 Helmut Senekowitsch ([seˈnekovitʃ]; 22 October 1933 – 9 September 2007) was an Austrian football player and later a football manager.

-Playing career

 Club career

-He played for several clubs, including SK Sturm Graz, Real Betis and FC Wacker Innsbruck.
+Senekowitsch played for several clubs, including SK Sturm Graz, Real Betis and FC Wacker Innsbruck.

 International career

-He played for the Austria national football team and was a participant at the 1958 FIFA World Cup.
+Senekowitsch played for the Austria national football team and was a participant at the 1958 FIFA World Cup.
 He earned 18 caps, scoring 5 goals.